- Y.SH

 Leaves of some non-tea plants make excellent herbal tea.

-Examples include Yerba Mate, made from the leaves of the South American rainforests' holly tree and one of the few herbal teas with the caffeine content of Arabica coffee.
-Another very popular herbal tea made out of non-tea leaves is Rooibos tea.
+Examples include Yerba Mate, made from the leaves of the South American rainforests' holly tree, and one of the few herbal teas with the caffeine content of Arabica coffee.
+Another prevalent herbal tea made out of non-tea leaves is Rooibos tea.
 Grown exclusively in South Africa, the leaves of the Rooibos plant turn red after processing and are caffeine-free.

 Rooibos is a particular type of herbal tea made from a plant native to South Africa.
 These teas are sometimes also referred to as red tea or red bush tea and are naturally caffeine free.
 Rooibos has a full body similar to black tea, making it a good option for people who enjoy black tea but are looking to avoid caffeine.
 It has a pleasant natural sweetness and is delicious when taken on its own or with a splash of milk.
 Rooibos can also be mixed with other ingredients to create flavored blends like Earl Grey Rooibos and Rooibos Chai.